 Glenn joined Watsi on September 2nd, 2015.
 24 other people also joined Watsi on that day!
-Glenn's most recent donation supported Niwasiima, a woman from Uganda, to fund a tonsillectomy so he can eat and drink without pain.
+Glenn's most recent donation supported Meng Ly, a 9-year-old boy from Cambodia, to fund a tonsillectomy so he can eat and drink without pain.

 Glenn has funded healthcare for 78 patients in 9 countries.